Howe takes plunge into nearly empty CD 2 pool

 Severson locks up GOP endorsement for secretary of state

 John Howe hasn’t taken out a personal loan since 1996, according to an answer he gave reporters during a Tuesday morning press conference.
-That period of conservative financial management is about to come to an end, but there’s one small wrinkle.
-Howe is going to be both the debtor and the creditor in this transaction, ...
+That period of conservative financial management is ...

 The Capitol Note: House offers another tax-cuts package